 Usually, this will give you a really good idea about a person in a few minutes, but if you chose to hire online here is a tip: give them a small task of the overall project just to make sure that you can cooperate.
 But, it is very important NOT to ask your freelancer to complete a project for free with the promise of more work later.
 Not only is this disrespectful to the freelancer, but you will also gain a very bad reputation, which will make it harder for you to hire good candidates.

-The main challenge you will have to face when starting an online business is that your team might be virtual.
+The main challenge you will have to face when starting an internet business is that your team might be virtual.
 One of the key benefits of this kind of team is that you can choose the best talents from all around the world!
 Not to mention that you can save money by reducing office space expenses, as team members usually work from home.
 But, bare in mind that you will have to overcome many challenges as well.

 Here are some tips for an effective virtual team organization: